Every region in France supports a large population of milk-giving animals which provide the raw material for French cheese.

 3. Uncooked semi-hard cheeses

-This is a category of cheeses we can consider as a “catchhall”.
+This is a category of French cheeses we can consider as a “catchall”.
 Indeed, it includes a large number of farm-made, traditional and industrial tommes, both similar and different.

 - After slicing and working it in a vat, the curd is directly moulded, then placed under presses in order to rapidly drain the cheese.
 The intensity and duration of the pressing vary according to the cheeses.

 - Afterwards, they are placed, at a warm temperature, in a curing room where they may be rubbed or not, and are regularly turned over until ripened.

 4. Hard Cheeses

-The cheeses are monitored throughout the ripening and they are treated (washed, brushed, rubbed), until they reach their optimal stage of ripening.
+- The cheeses are monitored throughout the ripening and they are treated (washed, brushed, rubbed) until they reach their optimal stage of ripening.
 This stage can vary from a few months to one year, or even two years or more!

 5. Blue Cheeses

-This cheese family is by far the most recognisable by the colour of the mould, which is blue or blue-green, and which develops inside the pâte.
+This French cheese family is by far the most recognisable by the colour of the mould, which is blue or blue-green, and which develops inside the pâte.

 - After draining, it is crumbled, moulded and salted.
 At this time it is “pricked”, i.e. aerations are made inside the pâte with needles, in order to bring in the oxygen needed for blue mould (called “Penicillium roqueforti”).

 6. Goat’s milk cheeses

 Draining is often slow and done naturally.
 In this category are also found cheeses covered with a thin layer of charcoal; they are then called “ashed cheeses”.
 This process was used in the old days to protect the cheeses from insects.

 7. Ewe’s milk cheeses

 Ewe’s milk cheeses are often considered to be strong and characteristic cheeses.
 This doesn’t come from the kind of milk, but simply from the way it is worked.

-It has been said about French cheese
+Sayings about French cheese

-“Any country with 300 cheeses cannot die”
+“Any country with 300 kinds of cheese cannot die”